 Whilst the landscape has changed, and education has evolved, we’re still trailblazing.

 In 2018 Tanunda Lutheran School and Faith Lutheran College amalgamated to become the first ELC to Year 12 school in the region – welcoming our youngest three year olds and continuing to nurture, care and develop each individual as they journey through to Year 12 and the world beyond.
-Furthermore, we are now a candidate school for the International Baccalaureate Middle Years Program.
+Furthermore, we deliver the International Baccalaureate Middle Years Program and are a candidate school for the International Baccalaureate Primary Years Program.
 Continuing the Faith tradition to be one step ahead of the rest.

 Acknowledging the collective wisdom of those who went before us and living out the values laid down in earlier times that are still very relevant today is a part of what shapes our ELC – 12 College into what it is today.